Undeposited Funds & Bank Deposits

 In your Rentec Direct account:

-1. Click Banking.
+1. Click on Banking

-3. Click the Make Deposit button.
+3. Click on Make Deposit

 Note: The items you choose will be added to the deposit slip.
 The system will automatically total them as you select.

-6. Click the Post Deposit button
+6. Click on Post Deposit

 • Print Deposit Slip: this option prints a deposit slip and a brief summary of all transactions.
 This is useful for placing in your envelope that goes to the bank.